MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/auto-install-approved-apps.md

 ### Allow third-party apps in your organization

 The functionality respects the app governance controls and works only if admins allow the use of an app.
-To allow an app, you must do the following:
+To allow an app, follow these steps:

 * Allow use of third-party apps (allowed by default).
 * Allow use of a particular app (allowed by default).